-Philip Peisch helps clients navigate complex issues and disputes arising out of government-sponsored health care programs.
-Mr. Peisch has particular expertise regarding the Affordable Care Act (ACA), Medicaid and the Children Health Insurance Program (CHIP).
-He also counsels clients with respect to Medicare reimbursement; the ACA’s health benefit exchanges; regulation of private health insurance; and other state and federal rules and policies governing the health care industry.
+Phil Peisch helps clients navigate complex issues and disputes arising out of government-sponsored health care programs.
+Mr. Peisch has particular expertise regarding Medicaid, the Children Health Insurance Program (CHIP), and the Affordable Care Act’s regulation of private insurance (ACA).
+He also counsels clients with respect to Medicare reimbursement; state regulation of private health insurance; and other state and federal rules and policies governing the health care industry.

 Mr. Peisch advises state agencies, providers, pharmaceutical companies, and other clients on issues related to government-sponsored health care programs, including with respect to: